Garden City, New York

 Adelphi is relentlessly dedicated to fostering the success of its students in college and beyond.
 All Adelphi undergraduates complete a capstone course or project as part of their major.
 Depending on the major, these may include portfolios of creative projects, senior seminars, and significant research papers and projects.
 The goal is to give students the opportunity to demonstrate their learning in a comprehensive and meaningful way.

-The University’s Center for Career Development offers students and alumni a robust array of programs designed to develop professional skills.
+The University’s Center for Career and Professional Development offers students and alumni a robust array of programs designed to develop professional skills.
 Frequent résumé and interview workshops, a comprehensive on-campus recruitment program, and a yearly job and internship fair are just a few of the opportunities available to students.
 Adelphi’s career portal lists more than 1,000 internships at leading companies and organizations in both New York City and Long Island.

-Adelphi’s Office of Pre-Professional Advising and Fellowships provides support and individual advising for current students and recent graduates who are seeking admission to professional school.
-Many Adelphi graduates have continued their education at Harvard Law School, Boston University, Georgetown University, and Cambridge University.
+The Office of Pre-Professional Advising and Fellowships provides support and individual advising for current students and recent graduates who are seeking admission to professional school.
+Many Adelphi graduates have continued their education at such schools as Harvard Law School, Boston University, Georgetown University, and Cambridge University.

 Even before they begin to take classes, Adelphi students understand their connection to the community.
-The Freshman Community Action Program (FCAP) offers incoming freshmen experiential opportunities right from the start with a week-long experience of volunteer work with local organizations.
+The First-Year Community Action Program (FCAP) offers incoming first-year students experiential opportunities right from the start with a weeklong experience of volunteer work with local organizations.
 Community service is a hallmark of an Adelphi education.
-Adelphi has earned the Community Engagement Classification from the Carnegie Foundation and has been named to the President’s Higher Education Community Service Honor Roll.

 Lasting relationships are created and maintained at Adelphi through many different forms.
-The C.O.A.C.H.
-(Count on Alumni For Career Help) program provides alumni of Adelphi University the opportunity to be a mentor or a resource to current students who are interested in their field of expertise.
+The COACH (Count on Alumni for Career Help) program, for example, provides Adelphi alumni the opportunity to be mentors or resources to current students who are interested in their field of expertise.

-The Adelphi alumni network is more than 100,000 strong.
-Notable alumni include New York Times bestselling author Alice Hoffman; Pulitzer Prize-winning author of RENT, Jonathan Larson; the first Hispanic attorney in Massachusetts, Carmen Ortiz ’78 J.D.; Al Trautwig, Olympics and sports TV announcer; and Robert G. Darling, M.D., White House physician to President Clinton.
+The Adelphi alumni network is more than 115,000 strong.
+Notable alumni include New York Times bestselling author Alice Hoffman ’73, ’02 (Hon.); the Pulitzer Prize-winning author of RENT, Jonathan Larson ’82; the first Hispanic U.S. Attorney for Massachusetts, Carmen Ortiz ’78 J.D.; Al Trautwig, Olympics and sports TV announcer; and Robert G. Darling, M.D., White House physician to former President Bill Clinton.

 Rigor of secondary school record